cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 m.pair(fn, seq1, seq2, chunk_size)
 ```

-#### Tree Reduce

-The taskvine treeReduce fucntion combines an array using a given function by
+The **treeReduce** function combines an array using a given function by
 breaking up the array into chunk_sized chunks, computing the results, and returning
 the results to a new array.
 It then does the same process on the new array until there
 only one element left and then returns it.
 The given fucntion must accept an iterable,